mydcxiao/vlm_behavioral_fin/README.md

 # Behavioral Bias of Vision-Language Models: A Behavioral Finance View

+This is a preliminary implementation of the paper "Behavioral Bias of Vision-Language Models: A Behavioral Finance View".

 ## Generation
 Run experiments for recency bias (`--bias_type recency`) and authority bias (`--bias_type authoritative`).